• Skip to primary navigation

 How Are Mental Health Screenings Conducted?

-A mental health screening test consists of questions about symptoms you may have.
-The questionnaire asks about a person’s mood, appetite, sleep, feelings, and other things.
-The doctor or provider may have you fill out the answers, discuss them with you, or ask you the questions directly.
-What is most important is honesty and answering thoroughly.
+A mental health screening test consists of questions about symptoms that may be present.
+The questionnaire inquires about a person’s mood, appetite, sleep patterns, feelings and other aspects of their well-being.
+The doctor or provider may have the patient answer written questions and then discuss them, or they may ask the questions directly.
+What’s most important is providing honest and thorough answers.

-Primary care doctors may also conduct blood tests and a physical exam.
-The results of some blood tests may show that the individual has a physical illness, like an electrolyte imbalance, or thyroid disease, that may cause symptoms.
-If the doctor has reason to believe that certain symptoms are brain or nerve-related, they may order brain imaging (magnetic resonance imaging or MRI) or a neurological exam.
+The primary care doctor may also conduct blood tests and a physical exam.
+The results of certain blood tests may indicate the presence of a physical illness, such as an electrolyte imbalance or thyroid disease, that can cause mental health symptoms.
+If the doctor has reason to believe certain symptoms are related to the brain or nerves, they may order brain imaging, such as magnetic resonance imaging or a neurological exam.

-If the psychiatric screening is for a child, the test questions will be tailored toward the child’s abilities and age.
-The parent may be asked to answer a questionnaire about their son or daughter’s behavior.
+If the psychiatric screening is for a child, the test questions are tailored toward the child’s abilities and age.
+The parent may be asked to answer a questionnaire about their child’s behavior.

 Importance of Mental Health Screenings

 Who treats mental health disorders?
 Many providers have the specific training to conduct a psychiatric screening.
-They include psychiatrists, psychologists, and psychiatric mental health nurses, such as advanced practice registered nurses, clinical nurse specialists, certified nurse practitioners, licensed clinical social workers, and licensed professional counselors.
+They include:

-What if you want to do an online psychiatric or mental health screening test and don’t know where to start?
+What if you want to take a psychiatric or mental health screening test and don’t know where to start?
 Mental health screenings may be available at clinical and community health care centers.
-Also, check out national mental health organizations like NAMI, the Depression and Bipolar Support Alliance, and Mental Health America (MHA).
+Also, check out national mental health organizations, such as NAMI, the Depression and Bipolar Support Alliance and Mental Health America.

-Screenings are free, anonymous, and confidential and have been scientifically validated as screening tools for many mental health and substance use disorders.
-Following mental health screening, many individuals want to gather more information about mental health, including apps or tools for self-monitoring their mental health.
+Screenings are free, anonymous and confidential and have been scientifically validated as screening tools for many mental health and substance use disorders.
+Following a mental health checkup, many individuals want to gather more information about mental health, including apps or tools for self-monitoring their mental health.
 They also often seek peer or support groups to interact with people who know what they’re going through.
-Finally, most individuals are referred to treatment, mental health services, and other support services after a mental health screening, should these be warranted or requested.
+Finally, most individuals are referred to treatment, mental health services and other support services after a mental health screening, should these be warranted or requested.

-What if a psychiatric screening and psychological disorder test shows the doctor, nurse, or other mental health practitioners signs that there may be a mental health disorder?
-You’ll either receive a referral to treatment, more tests ordered to diagnose the specific mental illness, (like depression or anxiety), or you and the doctor or psychiatrist will develop a treatment plan.
+What if a psychiatric screening and psychological disorder test indicates the possible presence of a mental health disorder?
+The patient receives a referral to treatment or orders for more tests to diagnose the specific mental illness (such as depression or anxiety).
+If the doctor or psychiatrist feels they have enough information to proceed, they develop a treatment plan.

 Still in doubt?
-Take an online psychiatric screening or mental health screening test.
-Answer honestly.
+Take an online psychiatric screening or mental health screening test and answer the mental health screening questions honestly.
 If you took the test because you’re worried about symptoms you’ve been having and the test confirms what you suspected, make an appointment with your primary care doctor for further testing and next steps.
-Remember, mental health screenings are designed to spot mental health conditions early so that treatment can begin.
+Remember, mental health screenings are designed to spot mental health conditions early so treatment can begin.

 Filed Under: Behavioral & Mental Health, Featured in Mental Health